 Waiting on info

-Monique is a Senior Associate at Lewis Lawyers in Cambridge and is independent of St Peter’s, Cambridge.
-Monique qualified with a Bachelor of Laws and a Bachelor of Social Sciences from the University of Waikato in 2006 and spent the first six years of her legal career in general practice in Cambridge before moving into an in-house role in the agricultural sector.
+Monique is a Senior Associate at Lewis Lawyers in Cambridge and is independent of St Peter’s.
+Qualifying with a Bachelor of Laws and a Bachelor of Social Sciences from the University of Waikato in 2006, Monique now primarily practices in property and commercial areas of Law.

 Did you find what you were looking for?
 Let us know if we can help!